bee-browser/bee/bins/dfagen/README.md

    single character as an index of the state transition table of a DFA
 2. Take lookahead restrictions into account when generating a DFA

-`bee-dfagen` generates a DFA in the fist approach.
+`dfagen` generates a DFA in the fist approach.

 The first approach is intuitive, but it normally generates a larger state transition table than the second one.
 Because the number of states in a DFA is normally larger than the number of possible